Russia–Ukraine border

 On 1 January 2018, Ukraine introduced biometric controls for Russian citizens entering the country.
 On 22 March 2018, former Ukrainian president Petro Poroshenko signed a decree into law that required all Russian visitors to inform Ukrainian authorities of their reason for travelling to Ukraine before their date of entry.
 On 7 November 2018, the Criminal Code of Ukraine was amended to make illegal border crossings by Russians into Ukraine ("to harm the country's interest") punishable by imprisonment for up to three years.

 Since 30 November 2018, Ukraine has banned all Russian males aged 16–60 from entering the country, albeit with room for exceptions on humanitarian grounds.

-There is only one checkpoint on the Russia-Ukraine border that is open to Ukrainians, Kolotylivka-Pokrovka, located between the Sumy Oblast in Ukraine and the Belgorod Oblast in Russia.
-Since 1 March 2020, Ukrainian citizens are required to use their "international passport" when crossing the Ukrainian border to enter Russia.
+Kolotylivka-Pokrovka is the only checkpoint on the Russia–Ukraine border open to Ukrainians.
+Since 1 March 2020, Ukrainian citizens are required to use their international passport when entering Russia.